Azure-Samples/azure-edge-extensions-lnm-mq-isa95/README.md

 This sample requires:

-- Installing Azure IoT Operations on an ISA95 architecture
+- Azure IoT Operations installed on an ISA-95 architecture.
+The full installation guideline is [available here](https://learn.microsoft.com/en-us/azure/iot-operations/manage-layered-network/howto-configure-aks-edge-essentials-layered-network).
-- Access to a Kafka Broker:
-  - Kafka Broker URL and SASL Plain credentials are needed
+- Access to a Kafka Broker with URL and SASL Plain credentials.

 ### Implementation

+The implementation involves creating Kafka and MQTT connectors, configuring LNM to expose the MQTT Broker, and updating DNS definitions.
+It also includes steps for importing and exporting root CA certificates and setting up MQTT Bridge and Topic Mapper configurations.

 #### Layer 4